 Those on a budget should head to Bryant Park.
 The ice skating is free if you bring your own skates (or you can rent skates there).
 Other places in NYC where you can go ice skating include Central Park (Wollman Rink), Brookfield Place (in Downtown Manhattan), and the Standard Hotel by the High Line.

 #6 Check out the Views from the Rooftops

-Most people think of rooftop bars as a summer activity in New York City, but that is not the case.
-Some rooftop bars have indoor areas where you can enjoy a beverage and amazing views.
+Most people think of rooftop bars as a summer activity in New York City, but some are fun to visit during the winter too.
+They have indoor areas where you can enjoy a beverage and amazing views.
 There are also some rooftop bars that have outdoor sections with heaters.

 One of the most popular rooftop bars in NYC, 230 Fifth, has igloos and provides red robes so you can stay warm.
 Other roof bars in Manhattan that are open during the winter include Mr. Purple, Le Bain, Gallow Green, and the Refinery Hotel Rooftop.
 Across the East River in Brooklyn, Westlight is a popular winter rooftop hangout.

 I think the best food for cold weather is Ramen and I am not talking about those cheap packets of noodles you can get in the grocery stores.
 When you visit New York City in the winter, you must try one of the authentic Ramen places.